Azure/azure-kusto-go/README.md

 // You can see the generated parameters using the ToDeclarationString() method: fmt.Println(params.ToDeclarationString()) // declare query_parameters(startTime:datetime, nodeIdValue:int);

+// You can then use the same query with different parameters: params2 :=  kql.NewParameters().AddDateTime("startTime", dt).AddInt("nodeIdValue", 2)
+results, err = client.Query(ctx, database, query, QueryParameters(params2))
 ```

 #### Queries with inline parameters